Disk-kun

 Few pirated carts come with a manual.
 But more often you'll see one with a box.
 Usually the companies putting out pirated cartridges have a uniform box for all their games, regardless of the game or games on the cartridge, maybe with a little plastic window showing the name of the game on the cart's label.
 Some pirated games come with their very own box, which are hard to find, and make the games worth that much more.

-Still, even with the box, pirate carts are mass produced, though not in as high a number as legit carts.
-Don't forget that: Pirate carts are mass produced.
-So, you don't have to go crazy bidding on one, thinking you'll never see it again.
+Finally, we have the last cart to the right: AV Beautiful Girl Fighting.
+You might also recall that it’s also in the special cart list above.
+Well, even though it’s a cart to watch out for, that doesn’t really mean it wasn’t mass produced.
+Pirate carts (and even their boxes) were, in fact, mass produced, though not in as high a number as legit carts.
+Don’t forget that: Pirate carts were mass produced.
+So, you don’t have to go crazy bidding on one, thinking you’ll never see it again.
 You will, with some patience.

 Happy hunting!
-And let me know if you find anything interesting.
+And let FW know if you find anything interesting.